drewkerrigan/drew.kerrigan.io/_posts/2014-11-05-massive-distributed-sorted-sets.md

 * Fetch and append the new score to that `entry_set`
   * If the number of scores in the `entry_set` exceeds 1000, split it into two `entry_sets` and update the `manifest`
     * If the number of `entry_sets` in the `manifest` exeeds 1000, split it into two `manifests` and update the `master_manifest`

+# Notes

+The above data structures and algorithms make certain assumptions about the datastore being used.
+The sets and maps described above are pseudo-data representations of CRDTs.
+A similar solution is possible without the use of CRDTs, but the solution then becomes constrained with the need for serialized writes in order to make sure that no data is lost when updating manifests or entry sets.
+Concurrent reads should still be possible without CRDTs.

+Riak 2.0 introduced Registers, Sets, Counters, and Maps implemented as CRDTs on the server side which make the implementation of solutions such as these much easier.
+Find out more at [http://docs.basho.com](http://docs.basho.com) and [http://docs.basho.com/riak/latest/theory/concepts/crdts/#Riak-s-Five-Data-Types](http://docs.basho.com/riak/latest/theory/concepts/crdts/#Riak-s-Five-Data-Types).

+An example proof of concept of Solution 2 without the use of Riak's CRDT Datatypes can be found here: [https://github.com/clr/massive\_distributed\_sorted\_set](https://github.com/clr/massive_distributed_sorted_set).
+Please note that it expects serialized writes, and requires an additional data structure called a `transaction_log` to keep track of modified `manifests`.